 The Florida State University Academic Honor Policy outlines the University's expectations for the integrity of students' academic work, the procedures for resolving alleged violations of those expectations, and the rights and responsibilities of students and faculty members throughout the process.
-Students are responsible for reading the Academic Honor Policy and for living up to their pledge to "...be honest and truthful and ... [to] strive for personal and institutional integrity at Florida State University."
-(Florida State University Academic Honor Policy, found at http://fda.fsu.edu/Academics/Academic-Honor-Policy).
+Students are responsible for reading the Academic Honor Policy and for living up to their pledge to "...be honest and truthful and...[to] strive for personal and institutional integrity at Florida State University."
+(Florida State University Academic Honor Policy, found at http://fda.fsu.edu/academic-resources/academic-integrityand-grievances/academic-honor-policy.)

-Assignments/projects/exams are to be done individually, unless specified otherwise.
+Assignments/projects/exams are to be done individually and the team members and submissions must be the work of the authors.
 It is a violation of the Academic Honor Code to take credit for the work done by other people.
 It is also a violation to assist another person in violating the Code (See the FSU Student Handbook for penalties for violations of the Honor Code).
-The judgment for the violation of the Academic Honor Code will be done by the instructor and a third party member (another faculty member in the Computer Science Department not involved in this course).
+The judgment for the violation of the Academic Honor Code will be done by the instructor and a third-party member (another faculty member in the Computer Science Department not involved in this course).
 Once the judgment is made, the case is closed and no arguments from the involved parties will be heard.
 Examples of cheating behaviors include:

-- Discuss the solution for a homework question. - Copy programs for programming assignments. - Use and submit existing programs/reports on the world wide web as written assignments. - Submit programs/reports/assignments done by a third party, including hired and contracted. - Plagiarize sentences/paragraphs from others without giving the appropriate references.
+- Discussing the solution for a homework question. - Copying programs for programming assignments. - Using and submit existing programs/reports on the World Wide Web as written assignments. - Submitting programs/reports/assignments done by a third party, including hired and contracted. - Plagiarizing sentences/paragraphs from others without giving the appropriate references.
 Plagiarism is a serious intellectual crime and the consequences can be very substantial.

-Penalty for violating the Academic Honor Code: A 0 grade for the particular assignment /exam and a reduction of one letter grade in the final grade for all parties involved for each occurrence.
+Penalty for violating the Academic Honor Code: A 0 grade for the particular assignment and a reduction of one letter grade in the final grade for all parties involved for each occurrence.
 A report will be sent to the department chairman for further administrative actions.